Here you can view the profiles and biographies of our directors.

-Cathryn joined in 2013 as the legal director for E-Serve environmental schemes and our offshore transmission tenders regime.
+Cathryn joined in 2013 as the Legal Director for E-Serve environmental schemes and our offshore transmission tenders regime.
 Between 2016 and 2018, she was Partner for Wholesale Markets and Legal in the Energy Systems division, leading on the provision of legal advice and on Ofgem’s oversight of the wholesale energy market, gas systems issues and settlement reform.
 In April 2018, she was appointed Director of Wholesale Markets and Commercial.

 Frances joined Ofgem in January 2015 and is the directorfor Energy Systems Transmission, with responsibility for the integration and transition of energy systems.
 This involves overseeing all aspects of network charging, access and system operation across the electricity and gas networks, and leading Ofgem’s work on the future of gas and heat.

 Before joining Ofgem, Frances was a director in the Economic Advisory Practice at EY where she specialised in the energy sector.
 Prior to that, she was a competition investigation director at the Office of Fair Trading.
 Frances has a masters degree in economics from LSE and a bachelors degree in engineering physics.